 The non-management members of our Board of Directors regularly meet in executive sessions in conjunction with each regularly scheduled Board meeting.
-Prior to June 2007, our then non-executive Chairman, Mr. Hyde, presided, and now our Lead Director, Mr. McKenna, presides at these sessions.
+Our Lead Director, Mr. McKenna, presides at these sessions.

 Committees of the Board

 What are the standing committees of AutoZone's Board of Directors?